 In addition to high bandwidth, 5G also promises ultra-low latency and a high degree of reliability, making it an enabler for industrial IoT applications as well.
 The factories of the future can forego wired Ethernet in industrial production environments to become dynamic and reconfigurable factories that change with new demands and requirements.

-The first specifications for 5G were agreed upon back in December of 2017, and now several carriers will be rolling out 5G into select cities throughout 2018.
-We won’t see full deployments until 2019 at the earliest and the full potential won’t be unlocked right away, but this is an extremely exciting area to watch.
+The first specifications for 5G were agreed upon back in December of 2017, and now carriers will be rolling out 5G in 2019.
+We’ll see the first full deployments in 2019 at the earliest and the full potential won’t be unlocked right away, but this is an extremely exciting area to watch.